lnikell/css-converter/README.md

-# CSS to SASS/Stylus converter for Sublime Text 3
+# CSS to SASS and Stylus converter for Sublime Text 3
 **STOP WASTE YOUR TIME** removing brackets, semicolon and formating any css inserted from your browser to Sublime Text.

 ![Example usage]